mahedihasandu1/pro-quiz/README.md

 #this Is pro Quiz World Website ;
 .there is a Chart Which is build in total Quit of quiz question;
-.there is a blog Section ,ther is 3 question & answer;
+.there is a blog Section ,blogsite  has 3 question & answer;
 .there is a cover section , in this cover section has a picture and Some Detail of This SIte;
+.